 3 teaspoons Seasoning Mix

 2 10-ounce cans Ro-Tel

 Make the Seasoning Mix

 Combine all ingredients in a medium bowl.
 Mix well.
 Store mix in an airtight container.

 Make the Chicken Stock:

-Place stock vegetables in bottom of a pot.
+Place stock vegetables in the bottom of a pot.
 Lay chicken pieces on top of vegetables.
 Add cold water covering chicken by 1 inch.
 Add peppercorn, rosemary, and marjoram.

 Bring the pot to a boil.
 Reduce heat and simmer gently for 1 – 1 ½ hour skimming fat and foam off the top of the pot as needed.
 Chicken is done when an instant thermometer reads 160°F inserted into the breast and thigh pieces.